DAHUB-GUIOT/natur-78/replit.md

 ## Recent Changes

+- ✅ **January 25, 2025**: Complete Business Logic Implementation with Messaging & Unified Platform
+  - **NEW**: Implemented comprehensive messaging system between users with real-time communication
+  - **NEW**: Added companies database table and API for business profile management
+  - **NEW**: Created experience duplication functionality for easy template copying
+  - **NEW**: Built unified platform (/plataforma) combining map, experiences, and messaging
+  - **NEW**: Enhanced storage interface with messaging, company, and experience management methods
+  - **NEW**: Added proper API endpoints for messages, conversations, and company operations
+  - **NEW**: Created MessageCenter component with conversation management and real-time chat
+  - **NEW**: Implemented UnifiedPlatform as streamlined traveler and business interface
+  - **NEW**: Database schema includes messages, conversations, and companies tables
+  - **NEW**: Experience management now supports public listing, private management, and duplication
+  - **NEW**: Platform consolidates Portal Empresas functionality into single interface
+  - **NEW**: Users can now message each other about experiences and business opportunities
+  - **NEW**: Companies can create detailed profiles with verification status and ratings

 - ✅ **January 24, 2025**: Complete Experience Management System with UI/UX Enhancements
   - **NEW**: Created comprehensive ExperienceForm.tsx with 6-step wizard based on detailed requirements
   - **NEW**: Added experiences database table with all required fields from attached specifications